charmbracelet/vhs/README.md

 ### Show

-The `Show` command allows you to specify that the following commands should be un-hidden in the output.
-Since commands are shown by default, this command is really only useful after using the `Hide` command.
+The `Show` command instructs VHS to begin capturing frames, again.
+It's useful after a `Hide` command to resume frame recording for the output.

 ```elixir
 Hide